 Special Issues are made freely available online to all interested readers leading to the maximum possible dissemination and recognition within the scientific community.
 Special Issues can be viewed and downloaded on the individual article level, but are also available in an edited volume format as a single PDF published with a custom cover.
 They are also made available in print on Amazon.com to all readers interested in a print edition.

 The Guest Editors' main editorial task is to manage the peer review of submitted manuscripts.
 Guest Editors should recommend papers for publication only on the basis of academic merit and subject appropriateness.
 To ensure the success of the Special Issue, we generally aim to have over 20 submissions, which allows for a higher rejection rate and thus produces a stronger collection of accepted manuscripts.
 If the Special Issue receives less than 10 submissions, we will unfortunately have to move the papers to the regular section of the journal.

-Once an article is submitted to a Special Issue, the Lead Guest Editor will need to read over the article as an initial screening process, and if it is of reasonable quality, he/she will need to assign it either to himself/herself or to one of the Guest Editors.
-The Guest Editor handling the manuscript will then need to assign it to external referees for peer review.
+Once an article is submitted to a Special Issue, the Guest Editors will need to read over the article as an initial screening process, and the manuscript will need to be assigned to one of the Guest Editors.
+If the Guest Editor decides that the manuscript is of reasonable quality, he/she will assign it to external referees for peer review.
 The Guest Editor should assign a minimum of 2 and a maximum of 5 independent external referees to each paper, and this should be done within a maximum of two weeks from the time he/she has received the manuscript.
 Reviewers are then expected to submit their reports within a maximum of 6 weeks.
-Once the review reports have been received, the Guest Editor will need to make an editorial decision of either:
+Once the review reports have been received, the Guest Editor will need to make an editorial recommendation of either: